Bolaji10430/ADIBAS-FURNITURE/README.md

 ![Screenshot (119)](https://github.com/Bolaji10430/ADIBAS-FURNITURE/assets/124039605/a57b0257-5f4a-4ae1-9508-c8e7d2d1c6ec)

+## Year on year sales growth% and current year sales by product chart

 In the Year on year sales growth% and current year sales by product chart, i make use of the trend tooltip to show trends of products displayed on current year sales against year on year sale growth.